John H. Haney is a Los Angeles labor and employment attorney, and a member of Holland & Knight's Labor, Employment and

-Also a member of the firm's Native American Law Group, Mr. Haney has advised tribes regarding various employment issues such as the applicability of state and federal employment laws to tribes.
+Also a member of the firm's Native American Law Group, Mr. Haney has advised tribes regarding various employment matters such as the applicability of state and federal employment laws to tribes, and internal investigations.

 During law school, Mr. Haney served as an extern for Judge S. James Otero of the U.S. District Court for the Central District of California and as a student clerk for the Hualapai and Hopi Tribal Appellate Courts.
 Mr. Haney also served as the president of the UCLA Native American Law Students Association.

-Mr. Haney is a member of the Seminole Nation of Oklahoma and is chair of the firm’s Native American Affinity Group.
+Mr. Haney is a member of the Seminole Nation of Oklahoma and is chair of Holland & Knight's Native American Affinity Group.

 Please note that email communications to the firm through this website do not create an attorney-client relationship between you and the firm.
 Do not send any privileged or confidential information to the firm through this website.
 Click "accept" below to confirm that you have read and understand this notice.